11avnishkumar/cpp/README.md

     }

     int perimeter(); // prototype, we will define this function outside the class using scope
-  //resolution opeator
+  //resolution operator

-  //syntax of sope resolution class
+  //syntax of scope resolution class
   //return type <name_of_class> :: <function_name>

   };